-The Recovery Kentucky centers were designed to reduce the state’s drug problem and resolve some of the state’s homeless issues.
-They help people recover from addiction and help them gain control of their lives to eventually reside in permanent housing.
+The Recovery Kentucky centers were designed to reduce the state's drug problem and resolve some of the state's homeless issues.
+They help people recover from addiction and gain control of their lives so they can eventually reside in permanent housing.

 Thousands of Kentuckians experience homelessness each year.
 Many of them are "chronically homeless," meaning they remain homeless for extended or repeated periods of time, often due to chemical dependency and other special needs.
 While the chronically homeless only represent a fraction of the homeless population, they consume over 50 percent of homeless resources.

-As supportive housing projects, each center uses a recovery program model that includes peer support, daily living skills classes, job responsibilities, and establishes new behaviors.
+As supportive housing projects, each Recovery Kentucky center uses a recovery program model that includes peer support, daily living skills classes, job responsibilities, and establishes new behaviors.

 Without a stable place to live and a support system to help them address their underlying problems, most homeless people who also suffer from substance abuse and addiction bounce around between shelters, public hospitals, prisons, psychiatric institutions, and detoxification centers.
 Recovery Kentucky was designed to save Kentuckians millions in tax dollars that would have been spent on emergency room visits and jail costs.